Book a Demo!

 /* Dequantize a coefficient by multiplying it by the multiplier-table

 * multiplication will do.
-For 12-bit data, the multiplier table is
+For higher bit depths, the multiplier table

 */